 The Yuma County Treasurer's pool is an external investment pool with no regulatory oversight.
 The pool is not required to register (and is not registered) with the Securities and Exchange Commission.
-The fair value of each participant's position in the Yuma County Treasury investment pool approximates the value of the participants' shares in the pool and the participants' shares are not identified with specific investments.
+The fair value of each participant's position in the Yuma County Treasury investment pool approximates the value of the participants' shares in the pool and the participants" shares are not identified with specific investments.
+Participants in the pool are not required to categorized the value of shares in accordance with the fair value hierarchy.